-Durham is on the southern edge of Androscoggin County.
-According to recent state recreation plans, Androscoggin County has the lowest percentage of conserved land of any county in Maine (3.60%).
+Conservation planning: Durham is on the southern edge of Androscoggin County.
+According to recent state recreation plans, Androscoggin County has the lowest percentage of conserved land of any county in Maine (3.60%), as compared to 18.9% statewide and 6.5% in Cumberland County.
+According to 2016 USFWS data, only 0.83% of Durham’s land is conserved, even while Durham’s population is growing steadily.
 Eight percent of Maine’s population is in Androscoggin County, but the county benefits from less than one fifth of one percent of Maine’s conservation land.
-The Royal River Conservation Trust works to guarantee that the youth of Durham and Androscoggin County have more opportunities to hunt, fish, paddle, hike, skate, and explore.
+Durham is thus dramatically underserved by conservation land, compared to most Maine towns.
+Recent RRCT acquisitions have slightly improved that 2016 statistic, but more work is necessary; RRCT works to guarantee that the youth of Durham and Androscoggin County have more opportunities to hunt, fish, paddle, hike, skate, and explore.

 Recent mapping by The Nature Conservancy has identified Runaround Pond as one of the highest priority areas for planning for habitat “resiliency” in the face of climate change, and as part of a priority focus area for riparian (stream and pond) corridors for habitat.